 Category 1: Clean Water Damage

 This type of water comes from sanitary sources and is the least severe type on the IICRC scale.
-Sources of Category 1 water may include broken water supply lines, sink and bathtub overflows, kitchen faucet leaks, or toilet tank failure.
+Sources of Category 1 water may include broken water supply lines, sink, and bathtub overflows, kitchen faucet leaks, or toilet tank failure.

 Category 2: Grey Water Damage

 Grey water may be contaminated and may cause sickness if ingested.
-Sources of grey water includes toilets, washing machines, or sump pumps.
+Sources of grey water include toilets, washing machines, or sump pumps.
 Disinfection of affected items is necessary after experiencing Category 2 water damage.
 If left unattended, Category 2 water may escalate into Category 3.